chef-training/webinars/README.md

 * A cookbook named 'httpd' that has a default recipe that installs, configures, and starts the apache service with a single integration test that verifies a working web server.

 > See the 'Review Existing Cookbook' section for the setup of the cookbook.

+## Managing Secrets with Chef

+### Abstract / Description

+Managing infrastructure requires the coordination of many different applications and actors.
+Enabling secure communication between applications and the actors requires that a number of systems to trust one another.
+This means the distribution of keys, passwords, and certificates.
+When managing your infrastructure it can be difficult to maintain and distribute these secrets in a secure way.

+In this webinar the facilitator will explain why it is important to manage secrets and how Chef is able to manage secrets through tools like encrypted data bags and Chef Vault.
+When we're done you'll understand the importance of security through encryption (over obscurity), how to securely manage those secrets with Chef, and know where to continue to build these skills.

+### Agenda

+* Create a Cookbook with a Secret
+* Storing Data in a Data Bags
+* Encrypting Data in Data Bags
+* Encrypting Data in Data Bags with Chef Vault

+### Workstation Setup

+* Installation of ChefDK 0.10.10
+* An instance able to run the `openssl` command
+* A Chef Server
+* A single node to bootstrap and apply a cookbook through Chef Server

+## Static Analysis

+### Abstract / Description

+Static analysis refers to checks that are performed on code before it's run.
+It can be done by humans, in a code review, and with tools (also known as linting tools).
+The Chef Development Kit (ChefDK) includes a static analysis tool called Foodcritic.
+Foodcritic analyzes your Chef recipes to see if they conform to a set of rules and notifies you when it sees something, such as incorrect syntax, that violates a rule.

+In this webinar the facilitator will talk about the benefits of using static analysis tools, of conducting code reviews and, in general, of maintaining common coding standards for your organization.
+We'll show you how to use Foodcritic and how to interpret its results.
+We'll also expand our scope a bit to include a more general linting tool called RuboCop.
+When we're done, you'll know why static analysis is a good idea, how to perform a code review, and be ready to use Foodcritic with your own cookbooks.

+### Workstation Setup

+### Agenda

+* What is static analysis?
+Why static analysis?
+* What is Foodcritic and how do I use it?
+* What is Rubocop and how do I use it?

+### Workstation Setup

+* Installation of ChefDK 0.10.10
+* A cookbook to examine with Foodcritic and Rubocop

+> This content has no particular cookbook in mind.
+The slides introduce the concepts, the core commands, and a few flags but are not tied to a particular cookbook.

+## Better Tools for a Better Life

+### Abstract / Description

+The infrastructure you manage with Chef is a complex machine.
+This complexity is mirrored in the cookbooks you develop and the data stored in your Chef server.
+It is an ongoing effort to keep track of the state of that machine and to keep up with all the functionality included in your (many) cookbooks.
+However, the right tools can help.
+With them, you can develop code faster, maintain cleaner code, and better understand your existing code.

+In this webinar the facilitator will demonstrate how better editor and debugger tools can improve your work life.
+They will show you how the right text editor can make it easier to write code.
+Next they will demonstrate how tools like Rake and Guard can consolidate tasks and automate tests.
+Finally, he'll show you how Pry can help you to debug your recipes.

+### Agenda

+* Why Are Your Tools Important
+* Exploring Features of a Modern Editor
+* Capturing Common Tasks with Rake
+* Automating Execution with Guard
+* Debugging with Pry

+### Workstation Setup

+* Installation of Chef DK
+* A Modern Text Editor

+> This content talks about using a text editor to show off syntax highlighting, project / folder view, code snippets / plugin support, and keyboard shortcuts.
+A single editor can be used.
+To ensure reaching a wider audience more editors could be installed.

+* An cookbook named 'httpd'.
+This cookbook that deploys apache, writes a simple html file, and starts the service.
+The actual contents of the recipe could be written demonstrating code snippets and keyboard shortcuts.

+> This content has no particular cookbook in mind.
+The slides introduce the concepts, the core commands, and a few flags but are not tied to a particular cookbook.

+## The Ruby Behind Chef

+### Abstract / Description

+Chef is built in Ruby - a conscious choice for its great flexibility and developer friendliness.
+For some people, learning the language can feel difficult because most examples lack your perspective as a Chef practitioner.
+In this interactive webinar, we invite you to follow along in your favorite editor as we dive through the source code to teach you core Ruby concepts.

+Join us to learn:

+- Fundamental Ruby concepts and how they create the Recipe Domain Specific Language and the tools that power Chef

+- Pry’s ability to navigate and query source code

+### Agenda

+* Loading a Recipe File
+* Evaluate Core Resources
+* Evaluate Resource Blocks

+### Workstation Setup

+* Installation of Chef DK

+> This content walks outlines concepts within the slides but does not give the steps to complete the work.